Andrea-de-Varda/multilingual-models-brain/README.md

 - `whisper-timestamped.py` transcribes the audio (wav) files that were presented to the participants and produces csv files with all the words and timestamps.
 - `get_model_embeddings.py` generates contextual word embeddings from the 20 MNNLMs we considered.
 Note that some models (XGLM, mGPT) are not tested in all the 20 languages because some of them were absent from the models' pre-training data.
     - To simulate an auto-regressive setup and prevent access to future tokens, bidirectional models are tested with a sliding window of 100 words.
 - `fit_encoding.py` fits linear encoding models (Ridge regression) predicting fMRI responses from the contextual word embeddings.
 To do so, it first aligns the embeddings with the fMRI responses based on the timestamps.
 Encoding models are either trained and tested within each language separately with cross-validation (*WITHIN* condition), or alternatively, the encoding models are fitted in all languages but one, and transferred zero-shot to that language (*ACROSS* condition).
+Both conditions ensure generalization across participants.
     - This is done for each model × layer × language combination
-    - This is performed separately for the (standard) LH language areas, the homotropic RH language areas, and the MD network.
+    - This is performed separately for individual fROIs, the (standard) LH language areas, the homotropic RH language areas, and the MD network.
-- `fit_encoding_random.py` and `fit_encoding_chunk_context.py` do the same thing but either randomizing the response variable (this is done to calculate statistical significance) or re-setting the context at each fold boundary (this is for a control analysis in the Supplementary Information).
+- `fit_encoding_random.py` and `fit_encoding_chunk_context.py` do the same thing but either using circular shifts of the response variable (this is done to calculate statistical significance using multiple offsets to preserve autocorrelation) or re-setting the context at each fold boundary (this is for a control analysis in the Supplementary Information).
 - `plot_encoding_mono.py` and `plot_encoding_multi.py` calculate statistical significance, aggregate, and plot the results for the *WITHIN* and the *ACROSS* condition, respectively.

 #### Data